Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Create a starting screen with objects, text, and a play button to start the game.

+### 5/31/2023

+- Work on debugging code, specifically new problems in removeStation, addStation, and nextStation/visitStation.
+Problems were not resolved.

 ### date y

 info